State Farm: Jewish discrimination

 In 1993, Todd Hindin filed a lawsuit against State Farm for allegedly keeping a list of prominent lawyers referred to within State Farm as the "Jewish Lawyers List".
 Any claims made by clients of these attorneys were automatically forwarded to State Farm's fraud unit, potentially on the basis of the religion and national origin of the lawyers.
 These claims would then be neither settled nor paid.
 State Farm initially claimed that this was not a matter of discrimination, but of coincidence.
 Frank Taylor, an experienced economist on retainer for the Appellants, argued that though the states involved contained 2-5% Jewish populations, the list contained 14% religiously or ethnically Jewish lawyers.
 People who had worked for State Farm, including former Divisional Claim Superintendent Ron Middler, testified that the list was potentially used to screen the lawyers mentioned in the list.
 State Farm paid out $30 million to Todd Hindin and his clients for discrimination on the basis of religion and national origin.

 Documents that Hindin uncovered would assist in another case in 2003, Campbell v.
 State Farm, in which State Farm had to pay out $145 million in punitive damages (later reduced by the U.S. Supreme Court) after acting in bad faith.
 State Farm had to pay damages to the families of two car crash victims for whom Campbell was responsible, despite originally informing him and his family "that their assets were safe, that they had no liability for the accident, that [State Farm] would represent their interests, and that they did not need to procure separate counsel".

 New York City garage lawsuit

-On April 18, 2023, a Manhattan's Financial District parking garage collapsed.
+On April 18, 2023, a parking garage in Manhattan's Financial District collapsed.
 The collapse killed one worker and injured five others, as well as crushing the cars in the garage.
 A total of 43 of the damaged cars were insured by State Farm policyholders, to which State Farm paid out $1.5 million in payments to the garage's customers whose vehicles were damaged in the collapse.
 State Farm alleged that the owners "failed to properly operate, manage, maintain and/or control the garage", thus resulting in the collapse.